-There are just a few simple things to think about when buying motorcycle boots.
+There are just a few simple things to consider when buying motorcycle boots.

-If you are clear in your head on these things then the buying process is much simpler and you will end up with a pair of boots that do exactly what you need them to do.
+If you are clear on these things, the buying process is much simpler, and you will end up with a pair of boots that do exactly what you need them to do.

 Do you need them to be waterproof?

-If yes then aim for a pair of boots that have a reputable branded waterproof liner such as Gore-Tex.
+If yes, aim for a pair of boots with a reputable branded waterproof liner such as Gore-Tex.

 Don’t just go for a pair of boots that say ‘waterproof liner’, as any substantial rainfall and you may end up very disappointed.

 Gore-Tex lined boots have to withstand the equivalent of 300km of walking while immersed for 80hours up to the ankles in water.
-To pass the test there needs to be not a single drop of water inside the boot.
+To pass the test, there must not be a single drop of water inside the boot.

-Motorcycle boots have a very important job to do and it is much more than just protecting your feet from the elements, their real purpose is to protect your feet from damage in the event of an accident.
+Motorcycle boots have a vital job, and it is much more than just protecting your feet from the elements; their real purpose is to protect your feet from damage in the event of an accident.

-Racing style boots will usually have a substantial amount of protection.
-With a steel shank in the sole, toe sliders, ankle armour, shin and heel armour.
+Racing-style boots usually have a substantial amount of protection, with a steel shank in the sole, toe sliders, ankle armour, and shin and heel armour.